Phileosopher/commonplace/humor-cs.md

 If Java had garbage collection, it would collect itself.

+## IT paranoia

+Tech enthusiasts: "Everything in my house is wired to the Internet of Things!
+I control it all from my smartphone!
+My smart-house is Bluetooth enabled and I can give it voice commands via Alexa!
+I'll be first in line for cybernetic implants!
+I love the future!"

+Programmers/Engineers: "The most recent piece of technology I own is a printer from 2004.
+I keep a gun near in the event it makes an unexpected noise."

+I work in IT, so that means our home has:

+- mechanical locks
+- mechanical windows
+- routers using OpenWRT
+- no smart home crap
+- no Alexa/Google Assistant crap
+- no internet-connected thermostats

 ## Additional reading

 [devjoke](https://github.com/shrutikapoor08/devjoke) - A collection of software development jokes.